- Resume Preparation

 - Changes/ Additions to the Interview Program

-Those who participate in fall interviewing are expected to be aware of and to follow all procedures and rules as described.
+Those who participate in Chicago-Kent's Fall Recruiting Program are expected to be aware of and to follow all procedures and rules as described.
 In order to ensure fair and ethical legal hiring practices, NALP has instituted principles and standards that schools, students and employers are expected to follow.
 Please review the following prior to participation in the Fall Interview Program: NALP Principles for Candidates, NALP Timing of Offers, and Student Professionalism During Interview Season.

 Students should also refer to the rules and ethics code in the student handbook.

-Any student planning to participate in the fall on-campus program for the first time must have his/her resume reviewed by a career services office advisor.
-If you have previously had your resume reviewed for another purpose, you can submit your resume by email to your assigned Career Adviser.
-If you have never had a CSO Career Adviser review your resume you must make an appointment.
-Students who participated in the program last year are not required to have a resume review, but are encouraged to do so.
-Please use Symplicity to schedule an appointment with your Career Adviser.
-OCI resume reviews end at noon on July 25, 2013.
+Any student planning to participate in the fall on-campus program for the first time must have his/her resume reviewed by a CSO Career Advisor.
+If you have previously had your resume reviewed for another purpose, you can submit your resume by email to your assigned Career Advisor.
+If you have never had a CSO Career Advisor review your resume you must make an appointment.
+Please use Symplicity to schedule an appointment with your Career Advisor.
+OCI resume reviews end at noon on Friday, July 1, 2016.

 Information on your resume must be absolutely accurate.
-It is not the responsibility of the Career Services Office to verify students' academic credentials and inform students of errors.
+It is not the responsibility of the CSO to verify students' academic credentials and inform students of errors.

 GPA and CLASS RANK:

 You MUST INCLUDE your GPA and class rank on your Fall Recruiting resume.
 You must use the exact GPA and class rank calculated by the registrar's office.
 Do not try to determine your own GPA and class rank.
 Use your GPA and class rank as of the completion of the Spring 2016 term.
 You should always indicate that your GPA is determined out of a 4.0 scale (i.e., 3.147/4.0).